-ATLANTA, July 27, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Chisago, Dakota, Goodhue and Washington counties in Minnesota as a result of the unseasonably early thaw, unseasonably warm nights and excessive heat that occurred between Jan.
-23 and March 31, 2012.
+ATLANTA, Aug.
+21, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes in Minnesota as a result of the drought that began on Aug.
+7, 2012.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible

 farm-related and nonfarm-related entities that suffered financial losses as a direct result of this disaster.
 With the exception of aquacultural enterprises, SBA cannot provide disaster loans to agricultural producers, farmers or ranchers.
 Nurseries are eligible to apply for economic injury disaster loans for losses caused by drought conditions.